netxms/netxms-doc/admin/appendix.rst

     - Retention time in days for records in syslog.
 All records older than specified will be deleted by housekeeping process.
     - 90
     - No

-  * - ThreadPool.Poller.BaseSize
+  * - ThreadPool.Agent.BaseSize
-    - This parameter represents base thread pool size.
-From this pool will be taken threads for all types of polls: Status poll, Configuration poll, etc. except DCI collection(:guilabel:`NumberOfDataCollectors`).
+    - This parameter represents base thread pool size for threads that receive data, traps, events, etc from agents.
       This is minimal number of threads that will always run.
-    - 10
+    - 4
     - Yes
-  * - ThreadPool.Poller.MaxSize
+  * - ThreadPool.Agent.MaxSize
-    - This parameter represents maximum thread pool size till which pool can be increased.
-From this pool will be taken threads for all types of polls: Status poll, Configuration poll, etc. except DCI collection(:guilabel:`NumberOfDataCollectors`).
-In case of big load on a server number of threads can be increased till this size.
+    - This parameter represents maximum thread pool size for threads that receive data, traps, events, etc from agents.
+      In case of high load on existing threads server will increase number of threads up to this value.
 When load come back to normal, number of threads will be automatically decreased to base size.
-    - 250
+    - 4
     - Yes

-  * - ThreadPool.Agent.BaseSize
-    -
-    -
-    - Yes
-  * - ThreadPool.Agent.MaxSize
-    -
-    -
-    - Yes
   * - ThreadPool.DataCollector.BaseSize
-    -
+    - This parameter represents base thread pool size for data collector threads.
+      This is minimal number of threads that will always run.
-    -
+    - 10
     - Yes
   * - ThreadPool.DataCollector.MaxSize
-    -
+    - This parameter represents maximum thread pool size for data collector threads.
+      In case of high load on existing threads server will increase number of threads up to this value.
+When load come back to normal, number of threads will be automatically decreased to base size.
-    -
+    - 250
     - Yes
   * - ThreadPool.Discovery.BaseSize
-    -
+    - This parameter represents base thread pool size for network discovery threads.
+      This is minimal number of threads that will always run.
-    -
+    - 1
     - Yes
   * - ThreadPool.Discovery.MaxSize
-    -
+    - This parameter represents maximum thread pool size for network discovery threads.
+      In case of high load on existing threads server will increase number of threads up to this value.
+When load come back to normal, number of threads will be automatically decreased to base size.
-    -
+    - 16
     - Yes
   * - ThreadPool.Main.BaseSize
-    -
+    - This parameter represents base thread pool size for threads that perform general system tasks.
+      This is minimal number of threads that will always run.
-    -
+    - 8
     - Yes
   * - ThreadPool.Main.MaxSize
-    -
+    - This parameter represents maximum thread pool size for threads that perform general system tasks.
+      In case of high load on existing threads server will increase number of threads up to this value.
+When load come back to normal, number of threads will be automatically decreased to base size.
-    -
+    - 156
     - Yes
   * - ThreadPool.Poller.BaseSize
-    -
+    - This parameter represents base thread pool size for threads that perform all types of polls: Status poll, Configuration poll, etc. except DCI collection.
+      This is minimal number of threads that will always run.
-    -
+    - 10
     - Yes
   * - ThreadPool.Poller.MaxSize
-    -
+    - This parameter represents maximum thread pool size for threads that perform all types of polls: Status poll, Configuration poll, etc. except DCI collection.
+      In case of high load on existing threads server will increase number of threads up to this value.
+When load come back to normal, number of threads will be automatically decreased to base size.
-    -
+    - 250
     - Yes
   * - ThreadPool.Scheduler.BaseSize
-    -
+    - This parameter represents base thread pool size for scheduler threads.
+      This is minimal number of threads that will always run.
-    -
+    - 1
     - Yes
   * - ThreadPool.Scheduler.MaxSize
-    -
+    - This parameter represents maximum thread pool size for scheduler threads.
+      In case of high load on existing threads server will increase number of threads up to this value.
+When load come back to normal, number of threads will be automatically decreased to base size.
-    -
+    - 64
     - Yes
   * - ThreadPool.Syncer.BaseSize
-    -
+    - This parameter represents base thread pool size for threads that perform object synchronization to the database.
+      This is minimal number of threads that will always run.
-    -
+    - 1
     - Yes
   * - ThreadPool.Syncer.MaxSize
-    -
+    - This parameter represents maximum thread pool size for threads that perform object synchronization to the database.
+      In case of high load on existing threads server will increase number of threads up to this value.
+When load come back to normal, number of threads will be automatically decreased to base size.
+Value of 1 will disable pool creation.
-    -
+    - 1
     - Yes
   * - ThresholdRepeatInterval
     - System-wide interval in seconds for resending threshold violation events.
 Value of 0 disables event resending.
     - 0